 The Legal Help You Need Through The Divorce Process

 At Assalone & Associates, LLC, Lawyers for Justice in Rhode Island, we are here for you.
-Any Rhode Island divorce lawyer at Assalone & Associates, LLC can take a team approach, dedicated to caring for our clients and protecting them through the complex divorce process.
-We work together as a team on all of our divorce cases, which provides a uniquely comprehensive, cost-effective solution for our clients.
+Any Rhode Island divorce attorney at Assalone & Associates, LLC can take a team approach, dedicated to caring for our clients and protecting them through the complex divorce process.
+Our family law firm works together as a team on all of our divorce cases, which provides a uniquely comprehensive, cost-effective solution for our clients.

 How Do I Get a Divorce in Rhode Island?

 If you are the spouse filing for divorce (the plaintiff), you will need to complete the “complaint” document and a verification form, deliver them to the family court in your county and pay a filing fee (if you are unable to pay the fee, you may ask the judge to waive it).